+3-26.3.2 Able Bodied Personnel.

-- 3-29.2.1 BQ (PP), Dormitory (Trainee), and Recruit Bachelor Housing are designed for able-bodied military personnel.
-Their apartments, modules, and Bays will not be accessible.
-However, all public areas, including reception desk, corridors, elevators, and public toilet facilities will be accessible. - 3-26.2.2 Some accommodations are available to serve able-bodied and disabled civilian personnel as well as able-bodied military personnel.
-Accommodations for personnel on official Government travel orders, either TAD/TDY or PCS must provide features in compliance with current ADA and ABA guidelines and latest Service policy.
-Therefore, a minimum of 5 percent of the rooms must be barrier free.
-In addition, all public areas including the front desk, corridors, elevators, and public toilet facilities will be accessible.
+Some Bachelor Housing is designed for permanent party personnel, Dormitory (Trainee), and Recruits and available for only for able-bodied military personnel.
+In such facilities only their apartments, modules, and Bays will not be accessible.
+Accommodations which are able to serve able-bodied and disabled civilian personnel such as personnel on official Government travel orders, either TAD/TDY or PCS, must provide features in compliance with current ADA and ABA guidelines and latest Service policy, and therefore, a minimum of 5 percent of the facilities rooms must be barrier free.

-3-26.3 Navy and Marines.
+3-26.4 Navy and Marines.

 Public areas within Bachelor Housing that are open to base personnel (civilian and military), visitors, etc., including reception area, corridors, elevators and public toilet facilities, MUST be barrier free.
-Living/sleeping room(s) within permanent party personnel quarters are intended for the housing of able-bodied personnel and therefore do not require accessibility provisions within current ADA and ABA guidelines.
+Living/sleeping room(s) within permanent party personnel quarters are intended for the housing of able-bodied personnel and therefore do not require accessibility provisions within current DoD standards and guidelines.

-3-26.4 Marines.
+3-26.5 Marines.